 This state defines who can be an expert witness in a malpractice trial.
 He or she must be a similar healthcare provider or have equivalent training and experience to the defendant.
 As well, any expert witness must be licensed and should have practiced for more than five years.

-If you suspect and have evidence a doctor you trusted committed medical malpractice or misdiagnosis, Trantolo & Trantolo’s team is here to help.
+If you suspect and have evidence that a doctor you trusted committed medical malpractice or misdiagnosis, Trantolo & Trantolo’s Connecticut medical malpractice lawyers are here to help.
 To have a lawyer review your claim, contact any of our Connecticut locations.